wuxinwang1997/wuxinwang1997.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D student of computer science at the College of Computer Science and Technology, National University of Defense Technology, advised by Prof. [Kaijun Ren (任开军)](https://www.researchgate.net/profile/Kaijun-Ren).
-I am now woring on AI for Earth.
+I am now working on AI for Earth.
 For example, deep learning-based data assimilation, and weather forecasting big models.

 I won the Lei Jun Scholarship (雷军奖学金) of Wuhan Univerisity (School of Remote Sensing and Information Engineering, Class of 2016, Top 1) in 2019.